I have had a lifelong passion for reading and writing and graduated with a bachelor's in English literature.

 Walt Whitman was very controversial in his time and is remembered as one of the most influential poets in American literature.
 He is also known as the father of free verse.
 Free verse is a form of poetry that does not use any consistent pattern or rhyme and follows the rhythm of natural speech.

-There are many literary terms out there, for both analyzing poetry and analyzing other types of literature.
-Here are some poetry literary terms that can come in handing when doing analysis of poetry.
+There are many literary terms out there for both analyzing poetry and analyzing other types of literature.
+Here are some poetry literary terms that can come in handy when doing an analysis of poetry.

-- Abstract Imagery: Abstract imagery is all about feelings and concepts that are open to interpretation for the reader.
+- Abstract Imagery: Abstract imagery is all about feelings and concepts that are open to interpretation by the reader.
 It is the opposite of concrete imagery.

-- Alliteration: An alliteration is when there is a repetition of consonant sounds, usually at the beginning of words.
+- Alliteration: An alliteration is when consonant sounds are repeated, usually at the beginning of words.